weka/terraform-aws-weka/README.md

 client_arch            = "x86_64"
 ```

-<br>In order to use exising iam profile ARN you need to provide the following variable:
+<br>In order to use exising iam instance profile ARN you need to provide the following variable:
 ```
 client_instance_iam_profile_arn = CLIENT_ARN
 ```